-In our last two posts on AI talent for marketing, we’ve talked about how to define your perfect team (focus on specific use cases) as well as how to attract your perfect candidate (send the right message).
+In related posts on AI talent for marketing, we’ve talked about how to define your perfect team (focus on specific use cases) as well as how to attract your perfect candidate (send the right message).

 The reality for many companies, however, is that AI talent is scarce, in high demand, and too expensive to acquire.